Smilos71/IE22plus/README.md

 2. Drag the `IE22+.vbs` file to the desktop
 3. Run the `IE22+.vbs` file and open Internet Explorer as needed.
 - Video tutorial: https://www.youtube.com/watch?v=788aXfOgHeo
+FOr 1.1 version read instructions.txt in downloaded folder

 ## Requirements
 - Microsoft Internet Explorer 11.